mylanconnolly/hl7/README.md

 ![Test](https://github.com/mylanconnolly/hl7/workflows/Test/badge.svg)

 This is a basic HL7 parser written in Go.
-There are no external dependencies, only the standard library is used.
+There are no external dependencies, only the standard library is used (except for tests, where `github.com/testify/assert` is used).

 This parser accepts an `io.Reader` as the input, so anything that follows that interface should be usable here.